ramseyt/NotionToHTML/README.md

 ## Features

 - Easy to use.
-You don't need to know anything about Notion's API to use it.
+Just pass in the id of a single Notion page or database and ALL pages in the page tree (subpages or mentions) are automatically downloaded.
 - Attachments are fully supported and are downloaded automatically.
 - All content and property types are supported.
 Formatting is preserved as much as possible.
 For example:
     - List items such as bullets are properly indented